Sciss/Mellite-website/src/main/paradox/tut_soundprocesses4.md

 - The source code being a `String` means that it is not checked at the time the outer program is compiled.
 As a workaround, you would probably write the code as in the first ('predef') example, and then escape it as a string later.
 - The compilation can be slow, especially in the first run, when the compiler has not been initialised yet.
-Therefore, the API decision was to return a `Future[A]` from `Action.compile`.
+Therefore, the API decision was to return a `Future[A]` from `ActionRaw.compile`.
 A [`Future` in Scala](http://docs.scala-lang.org/overviews/core/futures.html) denotes an asynchronous process that eventually, in the future, leads to a computed value of type `A` (or a failure).
-So `Action.compile` returns immediately, but the compiled `Action` is not available immediately.
+So `ActionRaw.compile` returns immediately, but the compiled `ActionRaw` is not available immediately.
   Therefore, what the snippet does, is to use `fut.foreach` to execute a function when the future is completed.
-This function must open a new transaction, because the old one from which `Action.compile` was called, has been completed at this point.
+This function must open a new transaction, because the old one from which `ActionRaw.compile` was called, has been completed at this point.
 To create a new transaction, we use
   `cursor.step { implicit tx => ... }`.
-The value of the future is of type `stm.Source[S#Tx, Action[S]]`, a reference to the action.
+The value of the future is of type `stm.Source[S#Tx, ActionRaw[S]]`, a reference to the action.
 It must be resolved in the new transaction, using the `apply` method, i.e. `actH.apply()` or just `actH()`.
 Only then can we continue with our program building process, invoking `runWithAction` as a separate step.